-Library Resources are updates IQAC has been formed Industry involvement in curriculum design and content delivery
+1. Library Resources are updated.
+2. IQAC has been formed.
+3. Industry involvement in curriculum design and content delivery.
+4. Enhancement of ICT Teaching and learning through Microsoft teams.

 6.5.5 - Internal Quality Assurance System Details

 a) Submission of Data for AISHE portal Yes

 b)Participation in NIRF Yes

 c)ISO certification No

 d)NBA or any other quality audit No